jshims/blog/clnwjb1fh000109l47dxgevtv.md

 > Precautions
 >
 > 1. SNS does not have a batch function meaning that if multiple images are uploaded it will spawn multiple lambda functions.
-A consideration may be adding [SQS to batch requests and using fewer lambda instances](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html)
+A consideration may be adding [SQS to batch requests and using fewer lambda instances](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
 >
 > 2. Overwriting the original S3 object will be invoked by creating a new object.
 This will trigger another message to SNS/Lambda.
 S3 warns you of a recursion problem when using the same S3 bucket for input and output.
 We dealt with the issue by checking the ContentType of the image being sent to the lambda function.
-We overwrote the original image to be backward compatible with other images whose endpoints are saved on our DB to be served to users.
+We overwrote the original image to be backward compatible with other images whose endpoints are saved on our DB.
 >
 >
 > ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1697678121692/bc7ec364-873e-47cb-8456-fe31e9a76ec0.png align="center")